-The embargo on all abstracts part of the 2018 Cancer Survivorship Symposium will lift at 5:00 p.m.
+The embargo on all abstracts part of the 2018 Cancer Survivorship Symposium lifted at 5:00 p.m.
 ET on Monday, February 12, 2018.
-An embargoed presscast (virtual press briefing held via teleconference and webinar) will be held at 12:00 noon ET on February 12 for credentialed media.
+An embargoed presscast (virtual press briefing held via teleconference and webinar) was held at 12:00 noon ET on February 12 for credentialed media.

 Meet the News Planning Team

 The University of Texas MD Anderson Cancer Center